No volumes are associated with this topic

 |Bretton Woods conference in 1944|

 Make-shift proposals to address international monetary crises after 2007, particularly confiscation of bank deposits suggested briefly in 2013 for the Mediterranean island of Cyprus, stimulated a search for a better monetary system.
 A gold standard sufficed for thousands of years, but the Industrial Revolution increased world economies faster than gold metal was discovered, constantly driving prices downward.
-It became increasingly difficult to manage rapid growth of debt, as happens in wartime.
+It became increasingly difficult to manage the rapid growth of debt, as happens in wartime.
 The crisis which led to the 1944 Bretton Woods Conference was the inability to accommodate the massive national debt rearrangements of the Second World War.
-With the United States owning two thirds of the world gold supply, international trade was seriously impaired.
+With the United States owning two-thirds of the world gold supply, international trade was seriously impaired.

 Bretton Woods created the International Monetary Fund and the World Bank, which can be ignored for present purposes.
 It established the United States dollar as a "reserve currency", alone able to be exchanged for gold.
 Other nations were allowed to exchange their money for United States dollars.
-Suplemented at the Bretton Woods conference in 1944 by this gold-standard-once-removed (the U.S. dollar as a "reserve currency"), this expedient only prospered as long as the United States could maintain a positive trade balance.
+Supplemented at the Bretton Woods conference in 1944 by this gold-standard-once-removed (the U.S. dollar as a "reserve currency"), this expedient only prospered as long as the United States could maintain a positive trade balance.
 After 1960, the outflow of gold from Fort Knox was relentless, and in 1971 the United States was forced to abandon its buffering between gold and the world's banking systems.
 After 1971 the world's currencies would supposedly trust their central banks to be "lenders of last resort", but in the financial crises after 2007 many could not sustain that obligation.
-What they could do was devalue their currency, and even that expedient was blocked by the rules of the euro zone.
+What they could do was devalue their currency, and even that expedient was blocked by the rules of the eurozone.
 Put to the test, the European Central Bank became uncertain it wanted the role of lender of last resort.
-At one time, the gold standard had provided the one backing for currency which was independent of all governments' temptation to inflate away their debts.
-The U.S. reserve-currency buffer extended the system for several more decades, but after President Nixon cut the link to gold, the post-1971 system only provided a promise of government rescue, without universal ability of governments to live up to the promise.
+At one time, the gold standard had provided the one backing for a currency which was independent of all governments' temptation to inflate away their debts.
+The U.S. reserve-currency buffer extended the system for several more decades, but after President Nixon cut the link to gold, the post-1971 system only provided a promise of a government rescue, without the universal ability of governments to live up to the promise.
 In a sense, governments backed their currency with a mortgage on the nation, and many mortgages were already overextended.
 For those nations, variants of the gold standard had been replaced by no standard at all.
 Since governments which had historically been the cause of inflation were now expected to be the source of its restraint, the private sector urgently needed to devise a new system to force the public sector to accept a new and unwelcome role.

-Money on a gold standard was formerly both a storehouse of value, and a means of exchange.
+Money on a gold standard was formerly both a storehouse of value and a means of exchange.
 The world supply of gold was unable to keep pace with the world's increasing wealth for more than a century, so prices were driven down, disrupting long term debts.
 Rising prices were just as bad; what commerce needed was price stability.
 What was devised for the 1971 disruption was inflation targeting.
 The Federal Reserve and to some extent the other major central banks, issued or withdrew currency to achieve a 2% inflation rate, thus hoping to maintain stable prices with a 2% growth rate.
-Skipping over the details of central banking, the Federal Reserve could safely count on government to promote inflation at almost all times; the need was to restrain it to 2%.
-Unfortunatly, contraction at 2% takes about as long as expansion at 2%, frustrating the hope of the public to have booms last as long as possible and depressions to be over as soon as possible.
+Skipping over the details of central banking, the Federal Reserve could safely count on the government to promote inflation at almost all times; the need was to restrain it to 2%.
+Unfortunately, contraction at 2% takes about as long as expansion at 2%, frustrating the hope of the public to have booms last as long as possible and depressions to be over as soon as possible.
 Periodic episodes of deflation are a problem.
-From time to time the economy expands its production capacity faster than consumption can grow, and the inevitable resulting panic not only impairs the ability of banks to lend, but frightens the public away from borrowing.
-Without a gold standard, prices then fall even farther and faster than with a gold support because money no longer has any intrinsic value.
+From time to time the economy expands its production capacity faster than consumption can grow, and the inevitable resulting panic not only impairs the ability of banks to lend but frightens the public away from borrowing.
+Without a gold standard, prices then fall even farther and faster than with gold support because money no longer has any intrinsic value.
 Our problem thus reduces itself to two requirements.